ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Other Smart Contract Languages

 Half of all respondents use other smart contract languages alongside Solidity.
-The most used other smart contract language is [Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, with 17.2%, followed by [Vyper](https://docs.vyperlang.org/en/latest/index.html), a pythonic EVM language, with 10.5%.
-[Cairo](https://www.cairo-lang.org/docs/) (7.1%), a STARK based language targeting StarkNet, and [Huff](https://docs.huff.sh/) (6.2%), a low level assembly language for the EVM, are also mentioned several times.
-Other “newcomers” like [Sway](https://fuellabs.github.io/sway/v0.35.3/book/) (2.4%) and [Fe](https://fe-lang.org/docs/index.html) (1.5%) also make it into the chart.
+The most used other smart contract language is [Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, with 17.2%, followed by [Vyper](https://docs.vyperlang.org), a pythonic EVM language, with 10.5%.
+[Cairo](https://www.cairo-lang.org/docs/) (7.1%), a STARK based language targeting StarkNet, and [Huff](https://docs.huff.sh) (6.2%), a low-level assembly language for the EVM, are also mentioned several times.
+Other “newcomers” like [Sway](https://fuellabs.github.io/sway/) (2.4%) and [Fe](https://fe-lang.org/docs/) (1.5%) also make it into the chart.

 ![Other Smart Contract Languages](/img/2023/02/smart_contr_langs.png)